Manage and Share ReSharper Settings

 Double-click the desired layer.

 The Options dialog opens, where the name of the layer and its location are displayed at the top of the dialog: Note that the values of the settings that you see in this mode are either taken from the default values or from values defined in the edited layer.
-If a setting is not defined in the edited layer, the value from the default settings is shown (e.g. the value for 'Setting B' in the illustration below).
+If a setting is not defined in the edited layer, the value from the default settings is shown (for example the value for 'Setting B' in the illustration below).

 Edit the settings in the layer as necessary and click Save to save the changes.